-As we document in the first section of the supplementary appendix, we observe little evidence of learning in the data, either in terms of strategies or outcomes, and thus report the results below aggregating over all rounds of the same treatment.
+We see no evidence of learning in the data, either in terms of strategies or outcomes, and thus report the results below aggregating over all rounds of the same treatment.

 6.1 Minority victories

 Is the minority able to exploit the opportunity provided by the voting system?
 This is the main question of the paper, and thus we begin our analysis of the experimental data by addressing it.
 Figure 3 plots the realized fractions of minority victories in the six treatments - the percentage of urns won by an orange team.
 The orange columns correspond to the experimental data, and the grey columns to the theoretical equilibrium predictions.